hieuvp/learning-python/learn-the-basics/loops/README.md

 # Prints out 0,1,2,3,4

 count = 0
+# While loops repeat as long as a certain boolean condition is met
 while count < 5:
     print(count)
     count += 1  # This is the same as count = count + 1